Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 Some other general considerations and implementation questions around SSPR are already written down by Microsoft:

 * SSPR requests of [B2B users (guests)](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-howitworks#password-reset-for-b2b-users)
-* Password write-back is a feature of Azure AD Connect, so keep the components up-to-date (no support for versions that were released more than 18 months).
+* "Password writeback" is a feature of Azure AD Connect, so keep the components up-to-date (no support for versions that were released more than 18 months).
 Regular check of [version history](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/reference-connect-health-version-history) is recommended to follow changes.
 * [Frequently asked questions of SSPR management](https://docs.microsoft.com/en-us/azure/active-directory/authentication/active-directory-passwords-faq)
 	(incl. password policy and cloud-only scenarios)

-I can strongly recommend to have in-place an actively monitor of your SSPR audit events and insights (as written in the next part of this blog post).
+I can strongly recommend to have in-place an actively monitor of your SSPR audit events and insights (as described in the last section of this article).

 ## Registration and options of authentication methods methods for SSPR
 Users must already have been registered for SSPR with authentication method(s) before they begin the reset process.
 It’s recommended to [enable combined registration for SSPR and MFA](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-registration-mfa-sspr-combined) for those users.
 This step should be part of the (Azure AD) user on-boarding process and configured right from the start.

-/Advice: It‘s important to restrict access of MFA and SSPR registration based on trusted location or device.
-Check out to [secure the registration process by Conditional Access](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-registration)./
+_Advice: It‘s important to restrict access of MFA and SSPR registration based on trusted location or device.
+Check out to [secure the registration process by Conditional Access](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-registration)._

 But you should also verify the number of days where users will be prompted to re-confirm their authentication information:

 ![](../2020-07-02-azuread-sspr-deployment-detection/ssprregistration.png)

-In General you should also decide if you like to enable users to manage their authentication methods themselves or to manage them as part of IAM processes.
+In General you should decide if you like to enable users to manage their authentication methods themselves or to manage them as part of IAM processes.
 I guess the most regulated or larger companies will facing some compliance and governance requirements around this decision.

 _Tip: Microsoft introduced recently a [new Microsoft Graph (beta) API to manage users‘ authentication methods (combined registration) programmatically.](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/manage-your-authentication-phone-numbers-and-more-in-new/ba-p/1257359).
 A highly-requested feature to pre-register and manage all aspects of Authenticator that are used for MFA and SSPR._